seanmatthews1/five-finger-exercises/README.md

    functions for the purposes of tackling multi-period / multi-echelon problems.

- - RiskAccounting.pl: A complete - production scale - reconstruction
-   of the ETL for risk accounting for a large bank, written in Prolog.
+ - RA: A complete - production scale - reconstruction of the ETL for risk accounting for a large bank, written in Prolog.
 I built this for testing purposes for a bank that was trying to merge two such systems (it started as a personal attempt to understand the accounting logic).
 The orignal system for which this is a reference model was written in Oracle and ran overnight on enterprise hardware.
 My reconstruction ran in 20 minutes on my laptop.
 My reconstruction not only systematically verifed all the aggregation logic in the system (which had never previously been done), but was also able to confirm, for the first time, that the